Virtual Vocations

 ADEA and Remote Workers

 Under the ADEA, companies can’t make employment decisions strictly based on age.
 Still, certain cultures may find it challenging to blend multiple generations in a remote workspace, given their preconceptions of each generation’s abilities and values.
-Regardless of the year employees were born, all generations add value to the workplace and can transition to telecommuting just fine with a supportive team.
+Regardless of the year employees were born, all generations add value to the workplace and can transition to remote work just fine with a supportive team.

 6. Pregnancy Discrimination Act